-Upon admission to the DNP and Post-Graduate APRN Certificate program, each student is assigned to a Faculty Academic Advisor within their Concentration.
-Students are encouraged to schedule an appointment to meet with their Advisor during on-campus week and/or as needed to discuss program planning, academic issues with courses, clinical experiences, or to discuss their progress through the program.
-Any requests for changes to another DNP Concentration or move from full time to part time Plan of Study are to be discussed with the advisor, Concentration Coordinator, and the DNP Program Director.
+Requests for changes to another DNP concentration, changes from Dual concentrations to a single concentration, or to move from a full-time to a part-time plan of study are to be discussed with the advisor, concentration coordinator, and the DNP program director.
 The change in plan of study must be approved by the DNP Program Director and Executive Associate Dean of Academic Affairs.
-The DNP Program Director is available to meet with students to discuss program needs, interests, and goals as well as program policies.
-Students are allowed one (1) change in a Plan of Study unless approved by the Dean of the College of Nursing.
+The DNP Program Director is available to meet with students to discuss program needs, interests, goals, and program policies.
+Students are allowed two (2) changes in a Plan of Study unless approved by the Dean of the College of Nursing.
+Please see the official policy in Section III.